dfischer/ZOS/README.md

 # Todo

-* Look more into where everything really is stored in memory
+* Make the pages dynamically allocated after you have a working physical memory manager

-* Learn about the GDT (http://wiki.osdev.org/GDT) and how to implement it (http://wiki.osdev.org/GDT_Tutorial)
+* Only allocate the pages for kernel, not the whole memory

 * Learn about interrupts and how to implement them as well